secretstartups/handbook/channel-marketing/index.html.md

 - Provide us with your company logo, contact information for a designated person to receive and take action on leads and a value statement for your company (value statement optional).
 - GitLab generates a co-branded microsite with content that is consistently refreshed with the latest GitLab solution-level messaging.
 The microsite will include a customer call-to-action for a 30-day Free Trial.
 Weʼll provide you with a unique URL to include in your nurture efforts.
 Note, the call-to-action for this campaign is for customers to take a 30 day free trial.
 We currently offer the Self-Managed free trial on our English, Spanish, Korean, Japanese, French and German sites and the SaaS free trial on our English sites.
 Note, you can add the 30-day free trial functionality to your own website by accessing [our Free Trial campaign](https://about.gitlab.com/handbook/marketing/channel-marketing/#partner-initiated-gitlab-free-trial-lead-gen-program).
 - You commit to running at least one full nurture effort (including at least three emails **or** a three-month Google ad campaign), pulling a target lead list with a minimum of 50 customers from your own database, taking follow-up action via either telemarketing or direct sales contact on all leads routed to your organization, tracking the results of the leads through your own Salesforce system, and providing GitLab with a report three months after the completion of the campaign.
-Note: You can create the content for your nurture emails or Google ad campaign, or you can leverage materials in GitLab's [Instant Marketing Campaigns](https://about.gitlab.com/handbook/marketing/channel-marketing/#What-is-a-Partner-Instant-Marketing-Campaign).
+Note: You can create the content for your nurture emails or Google ad campaign, or you can leverage materials in GitLab's [Instant Marketing Campaigns](https://about.gitlab.com/handbook/marketing/channel-marketing/#partner-instant-marketing-campaign).
 - You can schedule custom reporting to receive leads that come in from your nurture emails and marketing efforts.
 - GitLab will provide you with metrics reports on a bi-weekly basis.
 - GitLab will manage any changes or updates to the microsite and notify you of changes.

 ## Channel Partner Program Participation Overview

-Channel Partners can enroll in multiple Partner Programs including the Microsite, Free Trial and UserEvidence offerings.
+Channel Partners can enroll in multiple Partner Programs including the Microsite and Free Trial offerings.
 We keep track of the program participation by updating the Salesforce Activity, which can be reviewed in a [SFDC Report](https://gitlab.my.salesforce.com/00O8X00000963dq).

 Anytime a partner registers to a new program, the Channel Partner Program DRI must complete the following steps to ensure we can accurately report on the program participation: